 I use it a lot just because it is so simple and because it is easy to spice it up.

 In this variation you can focus on activating your side gluteals and spinal erectors.
 Why?
-One reason is that it may help you to improve tone and control of your multifidus and rotatores.
-These multifidus can be used in the lumbar region to bend the lumbar spine backwards.
+One reason is that it may help you to improve tone and control of your multifidus and rotatores as well as the spinal erectors that work on the ribs.
+The multifidus can be used in the lumbar region to bend the lumbar spine backwards.
 Meanwhile the rotatores can be used to turn the thoracic vertebrae relative to each other.

 In general this exercise will give you a good feel for activating your spinal erectors and you may just find that they help you to increase the opening in your ribcage as you twist it.